 Why Do Some People Hate Grocery Shopping?

 If the impending need to go to the grocery store gives you anxiety, then you’re not alone!
-Going grocery shopping can be the most dreaded chore of the week, with over half of shoppers reporting that they dislike going to the grocery store.
+Going grocery shopping can be the most dreaded chore of the week, with over half of shoppers reporting that they hate going to the grocery store.

-- Too few checkout stands
+- Too few checkout lanes

 - Long lines

 - Low-quality produce

 - Time-consuming trips